 In a nutshell

 Construction law can broadly be divided into non-contentious and contentious practice.
 The first involves lawyers helping clients at the procurement stage, pulling together all the contractual relationships prior to building work; the second sees them resolving disputes when things go wrong.
 In the past the relatively high monetary stakes involved and the industry trend for recovering building costs through the courts made construction a litigation-happy practice.
 However, since the 1990s most new contracts have contained mandatory procedures to be adopted in case of dispute.
-Adjudication of disputes has become the industry norm and these tend to follow a swift 28-day timetable.
+Adjudication of disputes has become the industry norm and these tend to follow a swift 28-day timetable (although parties can agree to extend this period.)
 Others are resolved through mediation or arbitration; however, some disputes are so complex that the parties do still choose to slug it out in court.

 What lawyers do